 b) Interest Rate Risk

 The Company has investments in guaranteed investment certificates that are highly liquid.
-As such, the Company has been exposed to nominal interest rate risk.
+As such, the Company has been exposed to nominal interest rate risk, with an interest rate at year end of 0.95%.

 c) Price Risk